rafaelszp/swarm-845/README.md

 1) Main.java:22
 - Context won't change, I checked jboss-web.xml and it isnt reflecting swarm.context.path from project-stages.yml
+- Workaround: use setContextRoot method from JAXRSArchive, like Main.java:21
 2) pom.xml:100
 - If I use cdi fraction this app will break after running main method.
+- Workaround: Uncomment pom.xml from 100-106 lines, and comment 107-110 lines

     - Error: